 Addiction is a chronic, complex and relapsing brain disease that is highly treatable.
 Opioid abuse and dependency are commonly treated with psychotherapies and 12-step programs, often after a period of detox.
 Opioid drugs make chemical changes in the brain, and the first step in recovery is to reach a healthy and stable physical balance, often with the aid of medications during detox.

-- Medically assisted detox is performed in a safe and supervised environment, and it seeks to manage the uncomfortable flu-like symptoms and emotional side effects, including anxiety, insomnia, restlessness, depression, and irritability, that accompany opioid withdrawal.
+Medically assisted opioid detox is performed in a safe and supervised environment and it seeks to manage the uncomfortable flu-like symptoms and emotional side effects, including anxiety, insomnia, restlessness, depression, and irritability, that accompany opioid withdrawal.
 During medical detox, partial opioid agonists such as buprenorphine or long-acting opioid narcotics like methadone are commonly used, in order to slowly taper off opioid drugs in a controlled manner.

-- Partial agonists and opioids with long half-lives stay in the system longer.
-At low doses, they can help keep cravings and withdrawal symptoms to a minimum.
+At appropriate doses, partial agonists and opioids with long half-lives can help keep cravings and opioid withdrawal symptoms to a minimum.
 These drugs are still opioid narcotics, however, with the potential for diversion and abuse.
 Researchers have long been searching for alternative medications or methods to aid in substance abuse treatment.
 Ibogaine is potentially a drug that may help circumvent compulsive drug use behaviors, essentially resetting the brain as it relates to substance abuse and staving off withdrawal symptoms.

 Lotsoff’s drug seemed to be working as two-thirds of 30 patients worldwide remained abstinent from drugs for several months and even years in contrast to the general 75 percent relapse rate within six months with traditional methods.
 Initially, NIDA was interested in ibogaine, and the U.S. Food and Drug Administration (FDA) approved clinical trials for using the drug in opioid dependency treatment; however, a lack of funds and the death of a patient using ibogaine in the Netherlands effectively halted research in the mid-1990s and ibogaine remains a banned substance in America today.

 Around the time the United States declined to further ibogaine research, private clinical trials and ibogaine treatment clinics sprang up in other parts of the world.
-Deborah Mash, an addiction specialist and neuroscientist from the University of Miami, opened a private research center in the Caribbean in the 1990s where she tested ibogaine on 300 addicts.
-According to Mash, and published by BBC World Service, all addicts were affected by the ibogaine treatment and 70 percent remained in recovery for months and years after treatment.
+Deborah Mash, an addiction specialist, and neuroscientist from the University of Miami, opened a private research center in the Caribbean in the 1990s where she tested ibogaine on 300 addicts.
+According to Mash, and published by BBC World Service, all patients showed an effect on their addiction from the ibogaine treatment and 70 percent remained in recovery for months and years after treatment.
+However, it is unclear if Mash compared her results to patients using an alternative treatment.
 Researchers today are attempting to isolate noribogaine, one of the metabolites of ibogaine, and hoping to test its effectiveness as a potential legal alternative to ibogaine for addiction treatment.